panoc/pihole-latency-stats/README.md

 sudo ./pihole_stats.sh

 ### Analyze Last 24 Hours
-sudo ./pihole_stats.sh -24h
+sudo ./pihole_stats.sh -24h (You can use any number of hours)

 ### Analyze Last 7 Days
-sudo ./pihole_stats.sh -7d
+sudo ./pihole_stats.sh -7d (You can use any number of days)